Vitamin D3 in Capsules, Tablets, and Sachets - Comparison

 What additional ingredients can be in sachets?

-The loose form allows vitamin D3 to be easily combined with minerals such as calcium or magnesium.
-This makes it possible to deliver several active substances in one serving, without the need to swallow many tablets.
+The powder form easily allows the combination of vitamin D3 with minerals such as calcium or magnesium.
+This facilitates the delivery of several active substances in one serving without the need to swallow multiple tablets.

 To ensure optimal absorption of cholecalciferol from solid forms, it is recommended to take them during a meal rich in fats.
-This is necessary because the tablet usually lacks an oil carrier.
+This is necessary, as tablets typically lack an oil carrier.

 Why do capsules protect the vitamin?

-The gelatin shell creates an airtight barrier that protects the contents from the effects of air and light.
-This prevents oxidation of the active substance dissolved in the oil, prolonging the shelf life of the product.
+A gelatin shell creates a hermetic barrier that safeguards the contents from air and light.
+This prevents the oxidation of the active substance dissolved in oil, extending the product's shelf life.

 Hello and welcome!